sdporzio/VENuCube/README.md

 ## Requirements

-You'll need to install usually the latest version of Unity (see below).
-You'll also need the computer graphics program Blender.
+You'll need to install Unity (usually 5.5.0f3, 5.6.7f1 for this specific branch)(see below).
+You'll also need the computer graphics program Blender (version 2.79).

 ## A word about Unity versions

 Git and Unity don't really get along all that well.
 In order to make them better bedfellows, it's recommended that everyone working uses the same version of Unity.
 The repository currently uses version 5.5.0f3.

+This specific branch uses Unity 5.6.7f1 to support the SteamVR plugin.

 Unity can be downloaded here: https://unity3d.com/get-unity/download/archive